-Depending on the amount of applications, the CalTestBed team expects the review process to take 3-4 months.
+Depending on the number of applications received, the CalTestBed team expects the review process to take 3-4 months.
 Please refer to the project schedule on Page 4 for critical dates.

 Will CalTestBed request more information after the application process?